seancfoley/IPAddress/ipaddress.md

 #### Prefix Length and Equality

-In this library, the subnet with prefix length 10.1.2.\*/24 is equivalent the non-prefixed address 10.1.2.\* as they both contain the same set of addresses.
+In this library, the subnet with prefix length 10.1.2.0/24, which can also be written as 10.1.2.\*/24, is equivalent the non-prefixed address 10.1.2.\*, since they both contain the same set of numeric addresses.
 In other words, when it comes to equality or comparison, the prefix length has no effect.
+Equality is only based on numeric values.

 &#8203;